Backpack Journey

 While the nonprofit has become wildly known for our backpacks program, it is fully committed to working with individuals to find short and long-term solutions to getting back on their feet.

 BFTS has also grown beyond only backpacks, devoting much work on helping homeless individuals with tangible solutions.
-Trained team members work one-on-one with individuals to get them services from housing and mental health, to employment, vocational training, HIV, addiction and other health care, and provide case management to create a plan of action for that person.
+Trained team members work one-on-one with individuals to get them services from housing and mental health, to employment, asylum assistance, vocational training, services for immigrants, substance abuse and other health care needs, and case management to create a plan of action for that person.

 “It can be very lonely living on the street,” says Conner, who was homeless himself for two years when he and Newman met in 2004.
 “Many of the homeless are grateful that someone sees them as a person and treats them as if they matter.”